charlesrollin/tiny_search_engine/README.md

 + Boolean queries of the form: `(foo || bar) && !(foobar)` (see Appendix ? for details and explanations)
 + Vector queries of the form: `foo bar foobar`

+Below is the class diagram for the Queries Package:

 ![Results](./img/queries.png)